peacey/split-vpn/README.md

 # split-vpn
-A split tunnel VPN script for the UDM/P.
+A split tunnel VPN script for the UDM Pro with policy based routing.

 ## What is this?